anandthegreat/SnakeVSBlocks/README.md

 # SnakeVSBlocks
 A simple game using JavaFX
-Contributors: Anand and Atul Anand.
+Contributors: Anand and Atul Anand